denizyuret/Knet.jl/docs/src/install.md

 To make sure everything has installed correctly, type `Pkg.test("Knet")` which should take a minute kicking the tires.
 You may need to run `Pkg.build("Knet")` to make sure the CUDA kernels are up to date when using a GPU.
-If all is OK, continue with the next section, if not you can get help at the [knet-users](https://groups.google.com/forum/#!forum/knet-users) mailing list.
+If all is OK, continue with the tutorial section, if not you can get help at the [knet-users](https://groups.google.com/forum/#!forum/knet-users) mailing list.